-Portugal enjoys a unique place in the global scene because of its geographical location.
-It is situated on the eastern edge of Europe, with the Atlantic Ocean to the west.
+Portugal enjoys a unique place in the global scene because of its geographical position.
+It’s positioned on the eastern edge of Europe, with the Atlantic Ocean to the west.
 This can give it an advantage over other countries.
-However, many other factors must be considered when discussing safety in the event of a nuclear war.
+Still, numerous other factors must be considered when agitating safety in the event of a nuclear war.

 Portugal’s Geopolitical Position & Its Role In A Nuclear War